 Dr. Burke Harris would found and run the Center for Youth Wellness to focus on that stress.
 These Adverse Childhood Events could be scored and treated across multiple specialties, sometimes with parents included.
 Ignored, the toxic stress would remain the biggest threat to the future health of these children, regardless of ethnicity or class, tripling the likelihood of heart and lung disease and changing the hormonal and immune systems.
 With help, that damage could be arrested or repaired.

 Along the way Dr. Burke Harris has earned more awards than can be cited here.
 Among them, she was singled out for the prestigious Heinz Award in 2016.
-Also, the documentary "Resiliency", which includes her in a large role, was named a finalist in the Sundance Film Awards.
+Also, the documentary "Resilience: The Biology of Stress and the Science of Hope," which includes her in a large role, premiered at the 2016 Sundance Film Festival.

 Page created on 11/8/2016 12:00:00 AM

 The beliefs, viewpoints and opinions expressed in this hero submission on the website are those of the author and do not necessarily reflect the beliefs, viewpoints and opinions of The MY HERO Project and its staff.